kentcdodds/babel-plugin-macros/README.md

 macro('parameters');
 ```

-This problem is still working on.
+This problem is still being worked on and is not unique to `babel-plugin-macros`.
 For more details and workarounds, please check related issues below:

 * babel-plugin-preval: [How to force recompile? #19](https://github.com/kentcdodds/babel-plugin-preval/issues/19)
 * graphql.macro: [Recompile problem (babel cache) #6](https://github.com/evenchange4/graphql.macro/issues/6)